Online Matching Frameworks under Stochastic Rewards, Product Ranking, and Unknown Patience: Problem Definition and Notation

 When an online vertex $v$ arrives at time $t$, we attempt to match it to an available offline vertex.
 We are allowed to probe edges incident to $v_{t}$ one-by-one, stopping as soon as an edge $(u_{i},v_{t})$ is found to exist, at which point the edge is included in the matching and we receive a reward of $w_{i}$.
-We are allowed to probe a maximum of $\patience_{t}$ edges (in the stochastic patience models, $\patience_{k}$ is not known a priori and is discovered only after $\patience_{k}$ failed probes); if $\patience_{k}$ edges are probed and none of the edges exist, then vertex $v_{k}$ remains unmatched and we receive no reward.
-If we successfully match $v_{k}$ to $u_{i}$, we say that $w_{i}$ is the \emph{value} or \emph{reward} of $v_{k}$'s match; if $v_{k}$ remains unmatched, we say it has a value or reward of $0$.
+We are allowed to probe a maximum of $\patience_{t}$ edges (in the stochastic patience models, $\patience_{t}$ is not known a priori and is discovered only after $\patience_{t}$ failed probes); if $\patience_{t}$ edges are probed and none of the edges exist, then vertex $v_{t}$ remains unmatched and we receive no reward.
+If we successfully match $v_{t}$ to $u_{i}$, we say that $w_{i}$ is the \emph{value} or \emph{reward} of $v_{t}$'s match; if $v_{t}$ remains unmatched, we say it has a value or reward of $0$.
+The next online vertex $v_{t+1}$ does not arrive until we have finished attempting to match $v_{t}$ (either by exhausting the patience constraint, or by successfully matching $v_{t}$).
+Thus, there is only ever one online vertex available for matching at any one time.